-Smoke - (1) The visible products of combustion rising above fire.
+Smoke - (I) The visible products of combustion rising above fire.
 (2) Term used when reporting a fire or probable fire in its initial stages.

-Smokey Bear - "Smokey" the fire prevention bear has been our nation's symbol for the prevention of wildfires for over 50 years.
-His main message has always been, "Remember ... only you can prevent wildfires."
+Smokey Bear - "Smokey" the fire prevention bear has been our nation's symbol for the prevention of human-caused wildfires since 1944.
+His message has always been "Remember only you can prevent wildfires"